CodeWithKyrian/transformers-php/README.md

 ## PHP FFI Extension

-Transformers PHP uses the PHP FFI extension to interact with the ONNX runtime.
+TransformersPHP uses the PHP FFI extension to interact with the ONNX runtime.
 The FFI extension is included by default in PHP 7.4 and later, but it may not be enabled by default.
 If the FFI extension is not enabled, you can enable it by uncommenting(remove the `;` from the beginning of the line) the following line in your `php.ini` file: